 - 1. Daily log in beginning work shift and ending work shift and note total hours worked that day. - 2.
 If taking lunch break list time logged out and time logged back in. - 3.
 Write REASON if you worked over your normal hourly shift, this is to be done each day worked over your shift. - 4.
-Supervisor note in writing the REASON a Part time employee works more than 22 hours per week. - 5.
+Write reason if you worked outside of normal work location at the beginning or ending of normal hourly shift. - 5.
 Note CALL BACK TIME out beside that time worked, if approved by supervisor. - 6.
 If you miss more than 3 sick days in one week, a Doctor's statement is required in order to be paid sick time on the 4th or more days.
 (Full time employee only). - 7.
 Do not list time worked in Military time. - 8.
-If attending a meeting/seminar MUST ATTACH copy of meeting documentation. - 9.
-Employee must sign time sheet. - 10.
+Employee must sign time sheet. - 9.
 Supervisor must sign time sheet.